Layouts: Using a Keymap with Multiple Keyboards

 [a-z0-9_]) must be defined in it's

-<keyboard>.h, and match the number of arguments/keys (and preferrably the physical layout):
+<keyboard>.h, and match the number of arguments/keys (and preferably the physical layout):

 #define LAYOUT_60_ansi KEYMAP_ANSI